capagh/NetBSD10.1-B-W-Mac/README.md

 Although I wrote this for the b&w G3, the information in this document may be useful for installing NetBSD 10.1 on other Macintosh models.

 There are several ways to install NetBSD 10.1 on a Mac.
-This text describes two of the ways -- one is a dual-boot Classic MacOS/NetBSD 10.1 system, and the second is a NetBSD 10.1-only system.
+This text describes two of the ways -- one is a dual-boot Classic MacOS/NetBSD 10.1 system, (and the second is a NetBSD 10.1-only system -- not written yet!).
 There are other methods described in the NetBSD install document.

 What I used for this install:
 - A Blue-and-White Macintosh G3 with a CD/DVD drive.